mattmason/cpp-stateless/README.md

 Contributions
 -------------
 Please feel free to contribute to the project.
-It's configured to build on [Travis CI](https://travis-ci.org/) after each commit so be prepared to receive emails to inform you of the outcome of your commit.
+It's configured to build on [drone.io](https://drone.io/github.com/mattmason/cpp-stateless) after each commit so be prepared to receive emails to inform you of the outcome of your commit.
 Please don't exclude yourself from email notifications!